MUAY THAI IN HUA HIN: WHERE TO TRAIN, STAY & EXPLORE

 Fighter performing his Wai Kru Ram Muay at Hua Hin Stadium on soi 102 - Photo by Cedrik (Cedrik’s Photography Portfolio here)

-This stadium has a laid-back, open-air vibe with a simple yet lively atmosphere.
-The Muay Thai ring sits under a shelter with a few plastic chairs for spectators.
-The excited audience is usually a mix of both local Thais and foreigners.
+This stadium has an open-air setting with a simple yet lively atmosphere.
+The Muay Thai ring sits under a shelter with seating for spectators.
+The crowd is usually a mix of both local Thais and foreigners.

 Antza Stadium